urbit/operators.urbit.org/content/manual/os/updates.md

 in the background by Port).
 You can also install a number of userspace applications such as Groups, Bitcoin, Studio, Pals, etc. Each of these layers—Vere, Arvo and apps—receive updates.
-In this guide, we'll look at how to deal with updates for each of these layers, the meaning of the update notifications you'll get in Landscape, and how these layers depend on each other.
+In this guide, we'll look at how to deal with these updates, the meaning of the update notifications you'll get in Landscape, and how these layers depend on each other.

 ## Quick overview